Mark A. Whitt

 Anne M. Zehr

-For a decade, Anne has represented investor-owned gas, electric, and water/sewer utilities before the Illinois Commerce Commission and Appellate Courts, securing for her clients regulatory and judicial approvals in, to date, approximately 20 rate cases and numerous infrastructure construction, eminent domain, rider, financing, management audit, and rulemaking proceedings.
-Before joining Whitt Sturtevant, Anne litigated consumer finance and product liability claims on behalf of Fortune 500 companies.
+Anne has been representing investor-owned gas, electric, and water/sewer utilities before the Illinois Commerce Commission and Appellate Courts for over a decade now, securing for her clients in that time regulatory and judicial approvals in, to date, 20 rate cases and numerous infrastructure construction, rider, financing, management audit, regulation variance, eminent domain, and rulemaking proceedings, among others.
+Before joining Whitt Sturtevant at the firm's 2012 inception, Anne litigated consumer finance and product liability claims in federal and state courts across the U.S. on behalf of Fortune 500 companies with the Columbus and Chicago offices of a first-tier litigation boutique.

 Anne is licensed to practice law in Illinois and Ohio.
 She earned her Juris Doctorate from The Ohio State University and a Bachelor of Arts in Political Science and Psychology from Miami University (Oxford).
 She is a former Chair of the Chicago Bar Association’s Energy, Telecommunications and Water Committee and a graduate of both the National Association of Regulatory Utility Commissioners' Utility Rate School and the National Institute for Trial Advocacy's Trial Skills Chicago Program.

 Anne is unduly competitive at ping pong and pub games.

-- Ten years’ experience representing investor-owned public utilities in myriad proceedings before state regulatory commissions and courts, including in over fifteen rate cases.
+- Over ten years’ experience representing investor-owned public utilities in myriad proceedings before state regulatory commissions and courts, including in over twenty rate cases.

 - Represented Illinois-American Water Company and Aqua Illinois, Inc., jointly, in Illinois rulemaking regarding the regulatory accounting alternatives for cloud-based computing solutions.